 Bupropion is actually one of two active ingredients in a prescription medication that’s FDA-approved for weight loss called Contrave.

-It appears based on early research that bupropion does cause weight loss in overweight and obese patients, thought it would be an "off-label" use not currently approved by the FDA.
+It appears based on early research that bupropion does cause weight loss in overweight and obese patients, though using it for weight loss alone would be an "off-label" use not currently approved by the FDA.

-We would consider the potential for weight loss to be a secondary benefit of the medication for overweight and obese patients that are prescribed bupropion for depression.
+We consider weight loss to be a potential secondary benefit of the medication for overweight and obese patients who are prescribed bupropion for depression.

 Does Bupropion Cause Sexual Side Effects?